apreb/pycarwings2/README.md

 - Raspberry pi with emoncms image
 - ```pip install git+https://github.com/apreb/pycarwings2.git```
 - ```pip install paho-mqtt```
-- [TODO] Node-RED Flows to control Carwings
+- Grab the files in the exemples directory and place them on /home/pi
+- copy the contents of "NODE-RED FLOWS" into node-red -> import -> clipboard
+- Check if any node needs attention and commit

 ## Using

-- Grab the files in the exemples directory and place them on /home/pi
+- enter raspberry pi /home/pi
-- perform chmod +x carwings.py
+- perform ```chmod +x carwings.py```
 - change mqtt settings in the carwings.ini file
 - execute carwings.py